 Although someone with cerebral palsy might know exactly what they want to say, they may struggle to coordinate the muscles necessary to speak.

-Severe oral motor impairments can result in non-verbal cerebral palsy.
+Severe oral motor impairments may result in non-verbal cerebral palsy.

 Often, individuals who are non-verbal learn how to communicate with sign language.
 However, individuals with cerebral palsy may also struggle with sign language because of poor fine motor skills.